Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Discussion

 As mentioned earlier while our data structure has some similarity with truncation by death in the principal strata setting, the latter typically concerns longitudinal outcomes over time.
 A common example is quality of life (QOL, or cognition function, etc.) that is truncated by death.
 In these settings the QOL outcome does not exist once a person dies, hence the only stratum of interest is always-survivors (and the principal effect is called survivor average causal effect or SACE).
+We note that principal stratification has also been considered in continuous time, including for semi-competing risks \citep{comment:2019, mattei:2020}.
+We also note the interesting work by \cite{elliott:etal} in developmental toxicology, who considered animal models where post-exposure litter size might have impact on outcomes such as birth weight, which were only defined for pups that were alive.
+They defined principal strata (PS) by the vector of pup survival statuses at each potential dose level, but otherwise their PS definition was similar to ours.
 Birth defects, on the other hand, already exist before the end of the pregnancy, be it live birth or SAB/stillbirth.
 And as we have explained above, we are interested in the principal effects in all strata.

 In our analysis the major birth defect $Y$ is the outcome of interest.
 From Figure \ref{fig:dag}, however, $Y$ may also be seen as a mediator for the spontaneous abortion outcome $(M, T)$.
 The decomposition of the total effect of exposure $D$ on SAB into a direct effect and an indirect effect through $Y$ might be of interest, in understanding whether $D$ directly causes SAB or through major birth defects (and terathanasia).
 In this case the natural direct and the natural indirect effects might be suitable as they describe the underlying mechanism by which the exposure operates \citep{pearl2001direct}.